AkunoCode/CP101-Files/README.md

 # CP101 Course Repository

 This repository contains class activities and personal practice activities for the CP101 Course, Fundamentals of Programming, at Manuel S. Enverga University Foundation.
+(AY 2022-2023)

 ## Course Description